Xget7/Data-Collector/README.md

 ## Contact

-If you have any questions or feedback, contact our team at contact@datacollectorapp.com.
+If you have any questions or feedback, contact me at juanieltupa@gmail.com.

 ## Acknowledgments

 - Acknowledge any third-party libraries or resources used in the app.
--